LeDeathAmongst/StarBot/starbot/cogs/vouchtracker/readme.md

 # Vouch Tracker

-Vouch Tracker is a cog for Red-DiscordBot that helps track user vouches in Discord servers.
+Vouch Tracker is a cog for StarBot that helps track user vouches in Discord servers.

 ## Features